Skip to main content

 Do I need to register with Immigration?

-All non-EU students who are planning on staying in Ireland to study for more than 3 months must register with the GNIB (Garda National Immigration Bureau).
-This is done at Anglesea street if in Cork city, or at one of the local stations if you are living outside of the city.
+All non-EU/EEA students who are planning on staying in Ireland to study for more than 3 months must register with the immigration services.
+This is done at Anglesea street Garda station if residing in Cork city, or at one of the local stations if you are living outside of the city.

 When do I register with Immigration?

-Students should register with Immigration before the Immigration date stamped in their passport, at port of entry/airport, expires.
+Students should register with the immigration services before the immigration date stamped in their passport, at port of entry/airport, expires.
 This is usually within 90 days.

-You cannot make an appointment with Immigration before you have arrived in Ireland.
+You cannot make an appointment with immigration before you have arrived in Ireland and before you have registered for your programme at UCC.

-More detailed Immigration information is available in the Immigration Information Section of our website.
+More detailed immigration information, including the documents that you need for your appointment, is available in the Immigration Information Section of our website.

 All applicants must normally have reached 17 years of age by the 15th of January of the year following entry to UCC.